gennypan/Decision-Tree-Model/README.md

 # Decision-Tree-Model
 This package can deal with both classification and regression tree.
-Two model quality measures are:
+Two model quality measures are:<br/>
 1.Impurity measure: Entropy and Gini --- Information index 2.The "rel error" is 1−R2  Root mean squared error;The "xerror" is related to the PRESS statistic.
 This is the error on the observations from cross validation data.